*Agenda subject to change

 How can you use innovative technologies to increase your organization's Access Control posture?
 Using innovative technologies include Analytics to identify and predict riskiest access areas, Machine Learning to continuously utilize dynamic views of Access Control, Robotics to increase efficiency and reduce error, DevOps for increased speed to market (especially critical to address new findings), and Natural Language Processing for reduced costs.
 These innovations have proven successful in increasing Access Control posture across industries, but are not leveraged widely enough today.
 Let’s discuss how you can use innovative technologies to meet your needs.

 All industries face third-party risk, and many have similar components from a vendor, actor and corporate perspective.
 But each sector also faces its own unique threats, with specialized vendors and an attack surface specific to its operations.
-This presentation will highlight how Xcel Energy has implemented a security risk program that evaluates and protects against threats to IT and OT systems, cybersecurity, and physical security.
+This presentation will highlight how Xcel Energy has customized a security risk program that evaluates and protects against threats to IT and OT systems, cybersecurity, and physical security and how its model can be applied for your industry.

 How Policy and Regulation Impact Business Risk and Responsibilities